Devolutions/doc/docs/en/rdm/mac/data-sources/data-sources-types/advanced-data-sources/server.md

 		</td>
 		<td>

 Determine how the entries will be reload in the data source.
-See [Caching Mode](/rdm/mac/data-sources/caching/) topic for more information.
+See [Caching Mode](/rdm/mac/data-sources/caching/) for more information.
 		</td>
 	</tr>
 	<tr>